 Yesterday I wanted to create a new recipe using sweet potatoes.
 I figured ice cream was perfect for this time of the year (it’s something one can indulge in and calm the heat with) and it would be an interesting one to include sweet potatoes in.
 This ice cream recipe is sweetened mainly by one sweet potato, but it also has one tablespoon of maple syrup (I added it for extra flavor, but you can try making the recipe without it…I know it will still turn out delicious).

 Enjoy this lovely Maple Sweet Potato Ice Cream!
-Have your kids, husband, or friends help you…nothing beats creating fun memories with the ones you love!
+Have your kids, husband, or friends help you prepare it…nothing beats creating fun memories with the ones you love!